About Us

 Our Journey

-From hackathon organizer to building the future of hackathon management
+From organizing corporate and judging university hackathons to building the future of hackathon management

 2019-2023